ByteNite2/bytenite-docs/launch-with-bytenite/data-sources/aws-s3.md

 **Description:**

-The ID of an existing `s3` secret.
+The ID of an existing `aws` secret.

 **Example:**